Hungarian cuisine: History

-Hungarian cuisine has influenced the history of the Magyar people, and vice versa.
-The importance of livestock and the nomadic lifestyle of the Magyar people, as well as a hearkening to their steppe past, is apparent in the prominence of meat in Hungarian food and may be reflected in traditional meat dishes cooked over the fire like goulash (in Hungarian "gulyás", lit. "cattleman's (meal)"), pörkölt stew and the spicy fisherman's soup called halászlé are all traditionally cooked over the open fire in a bogrács (or cauldron).
-In the 15th century, King Matthias Corvinus and his Neapolitan wife Beatrice, influenced by Renaissance culture, introduced new ingredients such as sweet chestnut and spices such as garlic, ginger, mace, saffron and nutmeg, onion and the use of fruits in stuffings or cooked with meat.
+The historical Hungarian cuisine has been influenced by the history of the hungarians.
+The importance of livestock and the nomadic lifestyle of the hungarians, as well as a hearkening to their steppe past, is apparent in the prominence of meat in Hungarian food and may be reflected in traditional meat dishes cooked over the fire like goulash (in Hungarian "gulyás", lit. "cattleman's (meal)"), pörkölt stew and the spicy fisherman's soup called halászlé are all traditionally cooked over the open fire in a bogrács (or cauldron).
+In the 15th century, King Matthias Corvinus and his Neapolitan wife Beatrice, introduced new ingredients such as sweet chestnut and spices such as garlic, ginger, mace, saffron and nutmeg, onion and the use of fruits in stuffings or cooked with meat.
 Some of these spices such as ginger and saffron are no longer used in modern Hungarian cuisine.
-At that time and later, considerable numbers of Saxons (a German ethnic group), Armenians, Italians, Jews, Poles, Czechs and Slovaks settled in the Hungarian basin and in Transylvania, also contributing with different new dishes.
-Hungarian cuisine was influenced by Austrian cuisine under the Austro-Hungarian Empire; dishes and methods of food preparation have often been borrowed from Austrian cuisine, and vice versa.
-Some cakes and sweets in Hungary show a strong German-Austrian influence.
-All told, modern Hungarian cuisine is a synthesis of ancient Uralic components mixed with West Slavic, Balkan, Austrian, and German.
-The food of Hungary can be considered a melting pot of the continent, with a culinary base formed from its own, original Magyar cuisine.
+At that time and later, considerable numbers of Armenians, Czechs, Italians, Jews, Poles, Saxons (a German ethnic group) and Slovaks settled in the Hungarian basin and in Transylvania, also contributing with different new dishes.
+Hungarian was influenced by Turkish cuisine under the Ottoman Empire.
+It was also influenced by Austrian cuisine under the Austro-Hungarian Empire.
+All told, modern Hungarian cuisine is a synthesis of ancient Uralic components mixed with Austrian, Balkan, Turkish and West Slavic.
+The food of Hungary can be considered a melting pot of the continent, with a culinary base formed from its own, original Hungarian cuisine.

+Although Hungary is a major source of paprika, and it is the spice most closely associated with Hungary, peppers, the raw material in paprika production, originated from North America was only later introduced to the Old World, to Spain in the 16th century, as part of the Columbian exchange.
+The spice was introduced to Hungary via the Ottoman Empire in the 16th century, and was first used in Hungarian cuisine in the early 19th century.

+Historically Hungarian cuisine had a decisive role in the gastronomy of the Carpathian basin.
+Because of the Habsburg ruling class making it difficult for the kingdom to do industrial work, the country's small producer markets became prominent, and were therefore also called the monarchy's larder.
+Hungarian cuisine is famously rich in flavours and has also played a major role in the cuisine of neighbouring peoples.